There Is a Woman Who Never Forgets You

 There Is a Woman Who Never Forgets You (German: Es gibt eine Frau, die dich niemals vergißt) is a 1930 German drama film directed by Leo Mittler and starring Iván Petrovich, Lil Dagover and Helene Fehdmer.
-It was originally begun as a silent film shooting at the Staaken Studios before switching to sound at the newly converted Tempelhof Studios in Berlin.
+Its shooting had originally begun as a silent film at the Staaken Studios before switching to sound at the newly converted Tempelhof Studios in Berlin.
 The film's sets were designed by the art directors Hans Sohnle and Otto Erdmann.